gitbxo/gohashserver/README.md

     GET /stats returns number of POST /hash requests and average time in microseconds GET /shutdown tells server to shutdown
         Note: Shutdown waits for requests to finish processing
+        Note: Interrupt signals also have the same effect as call to /shutdown

 ## Design
 ### Graceful Shutdown